 Michael returns home from military school to find his mother happily in love and living with her new boyfriend.
 As the two men get to know each other, he becomes more and more suspicious of the man who is always there with a helpful hand.

 Donnas senior prom is supposed to be the best night of her life, one of magic, beauty, and love.
-Surrounded by her best friends, she should be safe from the horrors of her past.
+Surrounded by her best friends, she should be safe from the horrors of her dark past.
 But when the night turns from magic to murder there is only one man who could be responsible, the man she thought was gone forever.
 Now, Donna and her friends must find a way to escape the sadistic rampage of an obsessed killer, and survive their Prom Night.
 Written by

 Despite being one of the few slasher films rated PG13, whenever someone is stabbed, their bodies show no stab wounds when they reappear.
 The only character with blood stains where they had been stabbed has no holes in their clothing where the stab wounds would be.
 See more »

 76 of 110 people found this review helpful.